-- Be a resident of a participating county upon enrollment and while receiving waiver • services: - Be eligible for Medicaid (otherwise known as MO HealthNet) as determined by FSD under an eligibility category that provides for Federal Financial Participation (FFP); - Be determined by regional office to have a developmental disability as defined by • Section 630.00 5(9), RSMo, (1994); - Persons do not require residential services and typically are living in the community • with family members;

-- The individual is at risk of needing ICF/IDD institutional services if unable to access waiver services to subsidize care and support provided by the community and/or family; - The estimated cost of waiver services and supports necessary to support the person must not exceed \$12,362 annually. - Be determined by the regional office initially and annually thereafter to require an ICF/IDD level of care.
+- Be a resident of a participating county upon enrollment and while receiving waiver services; - Be eligible for Medicaid (otherwise known as MO HealthNet) as determined by FSD under an eligibility category that provides for FFP; - Be determined by regional office to have a developmental disability as defined by Section 630.00 5(9), RSMo, (1994); - Persons do not require residential services and typically are living in the community with family members; - The individual is at risk of needing ICF/IDD institutional services if unable to access waiver services to subsidize care and support provided by the community and/or family; - The estimated cost of waiver services and supports necessary to support the person must not exceed \$12,362 annually. - Be determined by the regional office initially and annually thereafter to require an ICF/IDD LOC.